kitsx-444/Trade-Vault-to-Notion/README.md

 # Trade-Vault-to-Notion
 ### What is this program:
 This program connects a small Python trade journal directly to a live Notion database.
-Instead of manually typing trade details into Notion every time, you enter them once in the terminal, and the program creates a new row in your Notion table automatically — pair, entry date, result, and direction, all filled in.
+Instead of manually typing trade details into Notion every time, you enter them once in the terminal, and the program creates a new row in your Notion table automatically, pair, entry date, result, and direction, all filled in.

 ### Why this program matters:
 Manually logging every trade into Notion was repetitive and easy to put off.
-This closes that gap — trades get logged the moment they're entered, straight into the same table used for tracking performance, with no copy-pasting between apps.
+This closes that gap, trades get logged the moment they're entered, straight into the same table used for tracking performance, with no copy-pasting between apps.

 ### What is included in this program:
-1. Object-oriented design — `Trade`, `Account`, and `Trader` classes working together (composition)
+1. Object-oriented design: `Trade`, `Account`, and `Trader` classes working together (composition)
 2. `datetime` for automatic trade timestamps
 3. Environment variables (`.env` + `python-dotenv`) to keep API credentials out of the code
 4. The `requests` library for real API calls
-5. Notion's REST API — creating pages inside a database with typed properties (title, date, number, select)
+5. Notion's REST API: creating pages inside a database with typed properties (title, date, number, select)

 ### What did I learn:
-1. How classes can hold and call into other classes (composition) — a `Trader` owns an `Account`, which stores a list of `Trade` objects, and methods reach across all three.
+1. How classes can hold and call into other classes (composition), a `Trader` owns an `Account`, which stores a list of `Trade` objects, and methods reach across all three.
-2. How to structure a real external API request — headers, authentication, and matching each field to the exact data shape an API expects.
+2. How to structure a real external API request: headers, authentication, and matching each field to the exact data shape an API expects.
-3. Why credentials should never be hardcoded — using `.env` files and `.gitignore` to keep secrets out of version control.
+3. Why credentials should never be hardcoded, using `.env` files and `.gitignore` to keep secrets out of version control.

 ### Setup — before running this yourself: